loosie/aleo_example/myFi/README.md

 - How do you swap records and fulfill many orders? let's study [cardano batcher](https://forum.cardano.org/t/cardano-batcher/123312)
 - utxo-like AMM is good?: https://github.com/fallen-icarus/cardano-swaps

+Consider a DEX that populates LPs with utxo-like tokens.
+- When multiple swaps occur, it can cause a major bottleneck if they all try to use the same UTXO.
+- That's why the Cardano ecosystem uses batchers to bundle multiple transactions into one large batch for processing.
+This prevents conflicts that can occur when multiple swap transactions access the liquidity pool at the same time in the eUTXO model.
+- The problem with Batcher is centralization and reliability.
+Like Ethereum Bundler

 Currently, the Aleo ecosystem has a private-centric Dex, Arcane Finance, that uses an AMM model like Uniswap.
 - ref: https://testnet3.aleoscan.io/address?a=aleo1mqdnfnjxnpfdkyzewqsup45sw37g3ssyndxg7nt7hgssm7zx3vxslknm3p